Vero Beach Regional Airport: Postwar

+2020–present

 Following Elite's shutdown, scheduled commercial service at the airport resumed in February 2023 when Breeze Airways launched services to Hartford, expanding to other destinations as the year progressed.
 The airline would later establish a base of operations at the airport the following year.
 Vero Beach is one of the few commercial airports in the United States to offer free long-term parking for up to 21 days.
 In March 2025, the airport announced it would open a U.S. Customs and Border Protection office, making it an International Airport, which opened in July 2025.

+In Fall 2025, Vero Beach Regional Airport officials announced the introduction of two new airlines to the airport: American Airlines and JetBlue.
+Daily JetBlue flights to Boston and New York began on December 11, 2025 and American Airlines flights to Charlotte began in February 2026.

+The airport is making progress on a $1.9 million terminal expansion that includes walkways for passengers and a covered baggage claim area.
+Upgrades are meant to address a congested airline parking ramp, which cannot accommodate as many airliners as serve the airport.